hashintel/hash/packages/engine/README.md

 #### For ARM-Based Macs
 At the moment the project only seems to be compiling if you use the `x86_64-apple-darwin` target.
 This has some added complexity, especially due to the fact that rustc fails to link 'fat-binaries' in certain scenarios.
 * It's necessary to acquire an x86 version of `nng`.
-Currently the easiest known way to do this is through:
+Currently, the easiest known way to do this is through:
   * Creating a homebrew installation under Rosetta, [an example guide is here](https://stackoverflow.com/questions/64882584/how-to-run-the-homebrew-installer-under-rosetta-2-on-m1-macbook)
   * Using the x86 brew to install `nng` (which will then install an x86 version).
 This should result in an nng installation at: `/usr/local/Cellar/nng/1.5.2`
 * It's then necessary to set the `NNG_PATH` environment variable, similar to `V8_PATH`
   * The command is likely to be: `export NNG_PATH=/usr/local/Cellar/nng/1.5.2`